Ruggiu, who was serving final one year of his 12-years sentence in Italy, was supposed to be released on 20 July, this year.

-"According to information gathered informally by the Tribunal from local judicial authorities in Italy, Mr Ruggiu was released on 21 April 2009,'' ICTR Spokesman, Roland Amoussouga, told Hirondelle Agency Thursday.
+"According to information gathered informally by the Tribunal from local judicial authorities in Italy, Mr Ruggiu was released on 21 April 2009,'' the ICTR Spokesman, Roland Amoussouga, told Hirondelle Agency Thursday.

-He underscored that ICTR to date has not received any response to two official communications sent to the Italian Minister for Justice as required under the provision of an agreement between Italy and the United Nations on the enforcement of the ICTR sentences.
+He underscored that ICTR to date has not received any response to the two official communications sent to the Italian Minister for Justice as required under the provision of an agreement between Italy and the United Nations on the enforcement of the ICTR sentences.

 Ruggiu was transferred from Arusha to Italy in February, last year.
 He was the only foreigner charged before ICTR with genocide and crimes against humanity.